Polar Bear Safety & Firearm Handling

 A two-day intensive course in non-lethal polar bear safety and firearm handling.
-This course is designed for new and existing expedition guides, scientists and field staff operating in polar bear habitat.
+This course is designed for new and existing expedition guides, scientists, and field staff operating in polar bear habitats.

 Participants will gain a greater understanding of safe operating procedures and practices in polar bear habitats such as Svalbard, Greenland, Canada, and the Russian Arctic.
 The aim of this course is to provide the tools needed to operate safely, respectfully, and with confidence in polar bear environments.

 Techniques for avoiding/ preventing polar bear encounters